 Choosing the right detox program for your needs is a part of the process of seeking and attending treatment.
 It is important to consider everything you will require from your treatment program, including its intensity, its care options, and its length.
-Once you do, you can choose the program that will be most effective for your recovery.
+Once you do, you can choose a detox center that will be most effective for your recovery.

 Step One: Understanding Detox

 Detox is the process of allowing the body to become rid of a drug of abuse while also managing the symptoms of withdrawal with the help of medical treatments.

 It is important to understand why detox is often the first step in addiction treatment and how it can be helpful to you.

 - Detox will allow you to rid yourself of your dependence on drugs and/or alcohol.
 Most people who use or abuse an addictive substance will become dependent on it after a month or so, and this means their body will experience intense physical and/or psychological symptoms when they suddenly stop taking the drug.

 - Going through medically assisted withdrawal helps you avoid experiencing any severe symptoms without the help of proper medical care.
 It will also allow you to prepare for and easily transition into rehab.

 - Detox is NOT a treatment for addiction on its own, only for dependence.
 As a result, it is often considered the first part of addiction treatment, but it MUST be followed by rehab.